pjammer/opsworks-cookbook-custom-env/README.md

       }
     }

-Today we do not pass env variable using this JSON.
-We only declare env variables in the AWS OpsWorks Portal, inside: Apps -> edit (app_name) -> Environment Variables.
+Today we do not need to pass env variables using this JSON.
+We can only declare env variables in the AWS OpsWorks Portal, inside: Apps -> edit (app_name) -> Environment Variables.

 **Note** that the `symlink_before_migrate` attribute is necessary so that OpsWorks automatically symlinks the shared file when setting up release directories or deploying a new version.